NaphatCode/Titanic/md/medium.md

 2. Survival is a binary label for survival state of each passenger.
 In fact, survival is a subject matter for machine learning prediction challenge.
 In other word, survival is the output variable.
 The survived passenger is labeled as “1”, and the deceased one is labeled as “0”.

 3. Pclass is the ticket class of the passenger, in which “1”, “2” and “3” stand for first-class, second-class and third-class ticket respectively.

 Interestingly, these labels also refer to socio-economic status (SES) whereas first-class ticket is a proxy for the upper-class.
 Second-class refers to the middle-class and Third-class ticket represents the lower-class.
-From historical perspective, this connection shows us that accessibility to Titanic is a direct indicator of wealth during.….
+From historical perspective, this connection shows us that accessibility to Titanic is a direct indicator of wealth during 1912.

-4.Sex indicate biological gender of the passenger
+4.Sex indicates biological gender of the passenger, “male” and “female”.

-Age of the passenger (year)
+5.Age is of the number of years of each passenger age.
+The age with nearest hundredth decimal represents the month in age.
+For instance, 0.42 is an estimation of 5 month.

-Sibsp Number of siblings and spouses on the Titanic Parch
+5.Sibsp is a number of siblings and spouses, of that passenger, boarding the Titanic.
+In other word, the siblings and spouses are not counted if they are not on the Titanic ship.

+5.Parch is a number
 Ticket The ticket number of the passenger
 Cabin The cabin number of the passenger on the Titanic Embarked The port that the passenger embark on the Titanic